mikel-k-khui/Stacks-and-Call-Stack/README.md

 Note in the above example ```console.log(“Hello “ + who);``` is not a sub-routine but a side-effect. ```Undefined``` is automatically added to the stack when ```return``` is not stated or stated without an explicit value.

 ## Call stack and requests to outside of the program.
 Call stack becomes more interesting when it interacts with the host environment (i.e. Javascript engine).
-Each programming language takes a different approach to run their environemnt, so we will focus only on Javascript.
+Each programming language takes a different approach to run their environment, so we will focus only on Javascript.

-Javasript runs on a “single-thread” - it only has one call stack and it reacts based on events occurrences.
+Javascript runs on a “single-thread” - it only has one call stack and it reacts based on events occurrences.
 This is generally sufficient until a program needs to send or receive data outside of the program (e.g. host machine hard drive, audio / visual inputs, another server, etc.).
 These data transmission often requires time to process which holds up the stack and, by extension, the application or website – *not the best user experience*.

 There are different ways for programming languages to handle this problem.
 Javascript resolves this problem with the event loop (you can ignore the Web API and Callback Queue in the mean time for a generalized example).
 ![Stack operation](https://scotch-res.cloudinary.com/image/upload/w_1050,q_auto:good,f_auto/media/4974/xCkAPcmuQNqQCGpO2avR_Event-loop.png.jpg)